Who Does God Say I Am?

 Now Israel loved Joseph more than any of his other sons, because he had been born to him in his old age; and he made him an ornate robe for him.
 When his brothers saw that their father loved him more than any of them, they hated him and could not speak a kind word to him.

 Joseph’s dad was named Jacob.
-When Jacob was a young man, he fell in love with Rachel, the woman of his dreams.
+Jacob fell in love with Rachel, the woman of his dreams, when he was a young man.
 He made a deal with Laban (Rachel’s dad) that he’d work seven years for her hand in marriage.
-The only problem was that when the seven years was up, Rachel’s dad didn’t give her as the bride, but secretly gave her sister Leah instead.
+The only problem was that when the seven years were up, Rachel’s dad didn’t give her as the bride but secretly gave her sister Leah.
 Once Jacob realized what happened, Rachel was given to Jacob as a second wife, but only if he would work another seven years.

-So here we are years later and Rachel is still Jacob’s favorite wife.
-Her son was Joseph and he immediately became his dad’s favorite son.
-His half-brothers knew that they were not their dad’s favorite and it caused jealousy between them.
+So here we are years later, and Rachel is still Jacob’s favorite wife.
+Her son was Joseph, and he immediately became his dad’s favorite son.
+His half-brothers knew they were not their dad’s favorite, and it caused jealousy between them.
 It didn’t help that Jacob got a fancy robe from his dad that none of the other brothers got.
 At that time, everyone wore tunics for function, not for fashion.
-A tunic would be about knee high and sleeveless.
+A tunic would be about knee-high and sleeveless.
 There wasn’t anything fancy about them because they would have been worn while tending sheep and working in the dirt and sun.
-Joseph’s robe on the other hand could be spotted far away.
-It was an obnoxious robe to the brothers and a constant reminder that their dad loved him more than them.
-Not only was Joseph’s robe obnoxious, but so was Joseph.
-He came out to check on their work and report it back to their dad.
-No one likes a tattletale now days and they definitely didn’t like it then either.

 Joseph had a dream, and when he told it to his brothers, they hated him all the more.
 He said to them, “Listen to this dream I had: We were binding sheaves of grain out in the field when suddenly my sheaf rose and stood upright, while your sheaves gathered around mine and bowed down to it.”